aushakou/phoneparser-restful-service/README.md

 1. GET request `http://localhost:3000/api/phonenumbers/parse/text/{...string...}` allows a text to be parsed.

-    For example, requesting `/api/phonenumbers/parse/text/nothing` should return an empty list [].
+    For example, requesting `http://localhost:3000/api/phonenumbers/parse/text/nothing` should return an empty list [].
-    Whereas requesting requesting `/api/phonenumbers/parse/text/Seneca%20Phone%20Number%3A%20416-491-5050` should return a list with a single, formatted phone number ["(416) 491-5050"].
+    Whereas requesting `http://localhost:3000/api/phonenumbers/parse/text/Seneca%20Phone%20Number%3A%20416-491-5050` should return a list with a single, formatted phone number ["(416) 491-5050"].

 2. POST request `http://localhost:3000/api/phonenumbers/parse/file` with the body containing a base64 encoded text file, allows a file to be processed.

-Note 1: All responses from the API will be given in JSON format.
+* Note 1: All responses from the API will be given in JSON format.
-Note 2: Phone numbers returned from any of the endpoints above will not be duplicated.
+* Note 2: Phone numbers returned from any of the endpoints above will not be duplicated.

 ## Built With